 We now show that for each integer $p\,\ge\, 1$ there exists at least one e-reflexive pair of generalized orthodisks of genus $p$ (in the sense of Definition ~\ref{definition: essentially reflexive orthodisk}).

-The case of $p=1$ is Proposition ~\ref{proposition:genus 1 Angel surface} (cf. Fujimori-Shoda \cite{fujimoriAngel2016}).
+The case of $p=1$ is true by Lemma \ref{lemma:existence_of_genus_one_orthodisk}.
 To prove the general case by induction, assume: \begin{assumption} There exists an e-reflexive pair of generalized orthodisks of genus~\( p-1 \).
-Let us call it $\zeta_{p-1}.$ \end{assumption}
+Let us call it $\zeta^{p-1}.$ \end{assumption}

-Recall from Section \ref{section:tangent_space} that the map
+Recall from Section \ref{sec:spaceOFessentiallyCOnjugateOrthodiskWPS} that the map

 is a local diffeomorphism.
-Hence, for each $\zeta \in T_{\lambda_0,2}$, there is an isomorphism of real tangent spaces
+Hence, for each $\zeta \in T_{\lambda_0,p}$, there is an isomorphism of real tangent spaces

 The real dimension of $T_\zeta T_{\lambda_0,p}$ is $p-1$ and tangent vectors at \(\zeta\) are realized by a family of Beltrami differentials as discussed in Section \ref{section:tangent_space}.
 These are obtained by perturbing the lengths of the edge-pairs (see Figure~\ref{figure:p_genus_partially_symmetric_polygon_pair}) of the type I and type II partially symmetric polygons corresponding to $\lambda$, respectively, as described in Table~\ref{tab:my_label} .
 Perturbing these edges produces a set of infinitesimal Beltrami pairs